gernat/btools/README.md

 # Getting started

-If you want executable binaries, download them from our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions on our [website](http://www.beemonitoring.igb.illinois.edu/index.html#software).
+If you want executable binaries, download them from our [most recent release](https://github.com/gernat/btools/releases/) and then follow the instructions in the [wiki](https://github.com/gernat/btools/wiki).

 If you want to experiment with the code, choose a branch and download or clone the repository.
-Import the `scr` folder in your favorite IDE and add the JAR packages in the `lib` folder to the Java classpath.
-You are ready to go.
+Import the `scr` folder in your favorite IDE, add the JAR packages in the `lib` folder to the Java classpath, and you are ready to go.

 ## Main classes

 `BCodeMaker.java` - draws a set of 2048 unique bCodes.
 `BCodeDetector.java` - detects bCodes in digital images.
-`Converter.java` - converts bCode detection results to human-readable plain text.
+`Converter.java` - converts raw bCode detection results to a more useful format.
-`Indexer.java` - indexes bCode detection results.
+`Indexer.java` - indexes raw bCode detection results.
 `TrophallaxisDetector.java` - detects liquid food exchange among bees.

 # Documentation

-Brief documentation is available on the [bTools website](http://www.beemonitoring.igb.illinois.edu/index.html#software).
+Brief documentation and a tutorial are available in the [wiki](https://github.com/gernat/btools/wiki).

 # Versions